Who we are…

 CO-FOUNDER / INSTRUCTOR

 Steph Callaghan has over a decade of experience improvising.
 Originally based in Chicago, she completed training at iO, The Second City, CiC, and The Den.
 She performed and produced improv, stand-up, and sketch shows with house and independent teams on these stages, as well as at The Annoyance and LSI.
-After the pandemic, Steph moved back to Minneapolis where she continues to perform, produce, and teach improv at venues across the Twin Cities.
-She is the creator of Improv Zodiac!, a monthly improv show at Bryant Lake Bowl, and has also re-visited scripted work as a member of an alleged Theatre Company.
+After the pandemic, Steph moved back to Minneapolis where she continues to perform, produce, and teach improv across the Twin Cities.
+She is the creator of Improv Zodiac!, a monthly show at Bryant Lake Bowl, and a member of an alleged Theatre Company.

 Steph believes everyone can and SHOULD learn long-form improvisation.
 Follow the fun, and find your magic!